skumleren/ChernaBunker/readme.txt

 "custom" folde with ChernaBunker.json - Spawns in the many buildings and rocks used in the custom build.

 areaflags.map file is too big for github, but you can download it from "https://ufile.io/vjhkmojc".
 It increases loot quality and tags in the bunker.
 Allowing it to spawn tier 4 stuff and items from contaminated areas.
-Not required, but loot might be a bit boring without it.
+Not required, but loot might be a bit disappointing without it.

-Remember to enable cfggameplay and have copied in the ChernaBunker.json file in the ArrSpawner: "custom/ChernaBunker.json" I haven't added a way to get a punched card naturally, seeing as how you get the card, will definitely change the server you are on, so you might want to consider that.
+Remember to enable cfggameplay and have copied in the ChernaBunker.json location file in the ArrSpawner: "custom/ChernaBunker.json"

+I haven't added a way to get a punched card naturally, seeing as how you get the card, will definitely change the server you are on, so you might want to consider that.
 You'll have to add a punched card through another json objecter spawner, event, or add it to loot in structures, tiers or infected.

 Good luck!